kronpano/PanoPuzzle/README.md

 ## live examples
 ### over on PanoPuzzle.created-by.me
+my personal PanoPuzzle is over at https://panopuzzle.created-by.me it consists of several collections of 360 panoramas

 ### here on GitHub to show a configuration with only one collection
 using the PanoPuzzle_config_1.js config file called by PanoPuzzleOneCollection.html the following puzzle web page was created https://kronpano.github.io/PanoPuzzle/PanoPuzzleOneCollection.html